The Ordinary Niacinamide Powder – Please make sure you read and understand the products you can and cannot mix with this before using it.

 Can I mix it with Glycolic Acid Toner?
 We recommend alternating The Ordinary Glycolic Acid 7% Toning Solution and The Ordinary 100% Niacinamide Powder in different routines.
-This is because it is unknown to us how much of the powder the customer will be dissolving into the direct acid serum.
-As such, we cannot judge with great precision to what extent the acidic environment may affect the chemical behavior of Niacinamide.
+This is because it is unknown how much of the powder the customer will be dissolving into the direct acid serum.
+As such, we cannot judge with great precision to what extent the acidic environment may affect the chemical behaviour of Niacinamide.
 Therefore, as a precaution, we have added Direct Acids as a conflict.
-In contrast, the Niacinamide 10% + Zinc 1% serum has a known amount/concentration of solubilized Niacinamide
+In contrast, the Niacinamide 10% + Zinc 1% serum has a known amount/concentration of solubilized Niacinamide.

 Can we mix it with Retinol and Retinoids?
 Yes

 Could it be mixed with squalane oil?
 Yes

 It is compatible with your hyaluronic acid serum?
 Yes

 Is it less effective for skin congestion without the zinc?
 The functionality of niacinamide is not dependent on Zinc.
 Niacinamide alone can target visible sebum activity and enlarged pores, while enhancing a smoother skin texture.

 Can we mix with Matrixyl?
 Yes, you can

 Can I use it mixed with SubQ Skin?
 Yes, you can!

 What are conflicting formulas?
 Niacinamide cannot be used alongside L-Ascorbic Acid and Ethylated Ascorbic Acid or derivatives of Vitamin C as Niacinamide can affect the integrity of these forms of Vitamin C.